guitarvydas/guitarvydas.github.io/_posts/2022-03-09-Numbers In Sector Lisp.md

 In Sector Lisp, these 10 atoms would be Atoms and would never be garbage collected.

 What if you had a batch editor that replaced every occurrence of the character '4' with the string of characters `(quote 4)`?

-(Even Microsoft Word® can do this (the operation is called `Search and Replace`).
+Even Microsoft Word® can do this.
+The operation is called `Search and Replace`.

 The names could be any unicode character, or, any string of characters.
 For example, we could define an Atom `(quote IV)` to mean the same thing as `4`.
 In ASCII, `IV` needs 2 bytes, whereas `4` needs only one byte.